New and old Saito-Kurokawa lifts classically via $L^2$ norms and bounds on their supnorms: level aspect

 \section{An orthonormal basis for SK lifts of level \texorpdfstring{$p$}{p}.}

-For any $\phi\in J_{k,1}^{cusp}$, from Lemma \ref{dim=3}, we know that the old-space corresponding to $\phi$ is $3$ dimensional.
+For any $\phi\in J_{k,1}^{cusp}$, from Lemma \ref{dim=3}, we know that the oldspace corresponding to $\phi$ is $3$ dimensional.
 Let us denote this space by $\skk^{old}(p; \phi)$.
-In view of the supnorm problem, our first goal is to obtain an explicit orthonormal basis for SK lifts of level $p$ which is $W_p$ invariant.
+In view of the sup-norm problem, our first goal is to obtain an explicit orthonormal basis for SK lifts of level $p$ which is $W_p$ invariant.
 In this direction, for $\phi \in J_{k,1}^{cusp}$ and operators $R_i(p)$ introduced in subsection \ref{Mpintro} we put

 Whenever $\phi$ is fixed and there is no ambiguity, we drop $\phi$ from the notations and write as $F_i$ and $G_i$.
 The following lemma allows us to freely switch between the forms $F_{j,\phi}$ and $G_{j,\phi}$ in subsequent calculations. \begin{lem} With the above notation, the $\C$-spans of $\{ F_{1,\phi}, F_{2,\phi}, F_{3,\phi}, F_{4,\phi} \}$ and $\{ G_{1,\phi}, G_{2,\phi}, G_{3,\phi}, G_{4,\phi} \}$ are equal. \end{lem} \begin{proof} We first note that $F(pZ) = p^{-k} F|B_p$.
 We claim that $G_1= F_1-p^{-1} F_3, G_2= F_2 - p^{-1} F_1, G_3= F_3 - p^{-1} F_1, G_4=F_4 - p^{k-1} F_3$.